81CuongVn/musicbox/README.md

 * Add your bot to your server with the link provided in the Discord Developer Portal
 * Turn on your Dyno Worker under Resources
 * For 24/7 host: Add your credit card to increase dyno hours for free

-## Key Features:
-* Ability to play songs from youtube urls or search keywords
-* Play, queue, repeat, pause, resume, stop and skip songs
-* View songs in queue and remove specific songs
-* Multi-server usage support
-* Youtube playlist support (limited to playlists with ~ 20 songs due to bandwidth reasons)

 ## Future Milestones:
 * support for spotify links